etw3gh/dinesafe/README.md

 Inspections for these regions are very easy to access, as the urls and web structure are the same or similar.

-Not hard to request all records in one page by setting &page-size=-1
+Request all records in one page by setting &page-size=-1

 https://github.com/openciti/dinesafe/blob/master/lib/app_regional/facility_type_site_pwner.rb

     General class that covers
         Guelph / Wellington
         Timiskaming
+        Vancouver Coastal Region
         York region
-        Vancouver Coastal Region

 British Columbia (BC)
 ===